 7. Next, we must select the files we want to photometer.
 This will be the eight images of Kleopatra.
 The drop down menu at the bottom of the tool panel is titled “Select Image(s) to Photometer”.
 You can check the 8 Kleopatra images OR just click the small square to the right of the menu, but only if the Kleopatra images are the only ones present in your library.
 It will select all the images in your file library list.
 The X to the right of the square removes all the images.

 8. The blue icon with the light bulb will do “batch” photometry on all the images.
 Click that.

 - When the job is complete, a final button will appear on the bottom.
 This will say”Download Batch Photometry Data” and then list the number of sources and files.
 If you did everything right, you should have 2 sources and 8 files (images).

 9. When you click this large button, it is downloaded as a csv file (comma separated values).
-Depending on what computer you are on will determine how you interact with it.
+The computer you are using will determine how you interact with ithee downloaded file..
 We will do that in the next part.